 8. Viki: Free TV Drama & Movies (FREE)

 If you enjoy Asian series and novels, this is the best kind of application.
 The Viki is powered by the community of fans and the content is translated into over 150 languages.
-The Viki offers a very different content, specializes in oriental shows and movies.
-The content is a mix of the live TV with on demand and comes with original audio.
+The Viki offers very different content, specializes in oriental shows and movies.
+The content is a mix of live TV with on-demand service and comes with the original audio.
 Subtitles are available in several languages for almost every program.

 9. CARTOON NETWORK APP (free)